 Years ago, when I was CEO, we had a situation in a new building where I walked past an office and found one of our great staff members sitting at her desk working in her coat.
 When I stepped in I immediately knew why – it must have been 62 degrees.
 When I asked her if she had called maintenance to come get this fixed, she explained that they had come over, but said there was not much more that they could do.
 Apparently they seemed to have concluded that this was just an inevitable part of living in Nebraska – from time-to-time you just have to put up with the impact of frigid weather.
 She further explained that they had strongly reminded her that space heaters are NOT allowed in the building!

 I called the maintenance crew in to visit, along with the executive who had put out the edict prohibiting space heaters.
 I told them that I had noticed that the office area where the maintenance guys hung out was not cold, and the executive’s office was quite comfortable.
 My irritation was that they were so passive at the discomfort of another – and they were working from a perspective of why we couldn’t do much instead of showing a sense of urgency along the lines of, “This is nuts and we have to get this fixed.”
-It turns out that there are lots of ways to fix cold offices – some may take a bit of engineering/HVAC creativity and money – but there is simply no excuse not to have it right.
+It turns out that there are lots of ways to fix cold offices – some may take a bit of engineering/HVAC creativity and money – but there is simply no excuse for bureaucracy to get in the way of having it right.
 For example, after our brief visit the maintenance guys installed a plastic cover over the window frame in her office, put in some softer (warmer) surfaces, found a radiant heater that warmed her seating area, and tweaked the heating system to be more generous in her area of the building.

 Now imagine last week if an executive from corporate headquarters had gotten out of his or her warm office on that frigid day, visited the branch where we were closing the loan, noticed the cold office and said, “This is nuts!
 We will get this fixed ASAP!”
 That simple expression of concern and caring would come back to that company several times over in terms of loyalty and appreciation…and the story would resonate in that branch for a long time about the kind of company they work for.